dUmBpe1meWkA/steam_autoreg_crash/README.md

-# Steam Account Auto-Registration Bot
+# Steam Account Auto-Registration Bot(!for educational purposes only!)

 This project provides a Python-based automation tool to register Steam accounts at scale, with strong anti-detection features and support for manual CAPTCHA solving and email confirmation.